December 2, 2021

 - diseases that affect the blood and immune system.

-As is the case with in-vivo, any altered genetic material needs to be protected, be it from potential contamination or loss of quality.
-All cell & gene material is highly sensitive and can be contaminated relatively easily if not treated with the utmost care and handled in sterile/aseptic environments, especially when it comes to ex-vivo genome and gene editing.
+As is the case with in vivo, any altered genetic material needs to be protected, be it from potential contamination or loss of quality.
+All cell and gene material.

 Challenges & Opportunities in cell and gene therapy

 There is general progress in the field of genome and gene editing, and generally regarding cell & gene therapy.
 Based on results from clinical trials, the US National Cancer Institute is projecting an apparent increase in the number of cancer survivors.
 Advances in immunotherapy as well as mutated gene and cellular therapy are going hand in hand with significant breakthroughs on the one hand and new challenges for the biotech industry on the other hand.

 Personalized CGTs (short for cell & gene therapies) and the involved cell and gene delivery are an extremely cost-intensive approach: Despite the high costs, the yields of genetic material manipulated for cell & gene therapies are low - and supply chains are complex.
 However, CGT can only be successful if the material modified by genome and gene editing is safely and reliably delivered to the patient.